KbzonZito/100-mm-3D-Printed-Vise/README.md

 # Prensa de banco
-The part below corresponds to a bench vise, which is used to clamp another part that needs to be subjected to some procedure, for example, drilling, filing, milling, etc.
+The part below corresponds to a bench press, which is used to clamp another part that needs to be subjected to some procedure, for example, drilling, filing, milling, etc.
 Our bench vise has a jaw opening of 100 millimeters.
 In addition, it consists of 8 parts:
 -	Base body.
 -	Movable body.